phueb/Zorro/README.md

  <img src="images/logo.png" width="250">
 </div>

-Generate test sentences and and evaluate grammatical knowledge of language models.
+Generate test sentences and and evaluate grammatical knowledge of masked language models.

 ## About